Bereket2017issack/The-Bootstrap-and-the-Normal-Curve/README.md

 1. Treat the original sample as if it were the population.
 2. Draw from the sample, at random with replacement, the same number of times as the original sample size.

-Note: resampling the same number of times as original first sample size important.
-This is because the variability of an estimated depends on the size of the sample.
+Note: resampling the same number of times (n) as the original (first sample size) is important.
+This is because the variability of an estimated sample depends on the size of the sample itself.

-Here we will use datascience library to implement bootstraping.
+In this exercise I have used datascience library to complete the bootstraping.